T: 44 (0) 117 926 9400 E: info@livingenglish.com

 What if I become unwell?

-Living Learning English offers you FREE travel insurance with GuardMe.
-This is included in your course fees, so you will be able to use the British National Health Service (NHS).
+Living Learning English offers you FREE travel insurance.
+This is included in your course fees.
 We can arrange for you to visit a doctor or dentist if necessary.

 Your insurance policy will be issued with your course booking documents.
 Cover commences as soon as you leave home on the first day and ends when you reach home on the last day of the trip.
 To view the travel insurance summary of cover, please see our booking terms.